schnoddelbotz/k12-booter/README.md

 # k12-booter

-## PROJECT WITH REDUCED AMBITION DUE TO TWITTER.COM SUSPENSION.
-Do not complain about CRIMINAL OLAF SCHOLZ #CUMEX on Twitter.
-Germany has severe problems with online censorship.
-While true large scale crimes are on the rise.
-The previous version of this document contained a more clear statement, but it does not help anyway.
-What could help schools, or supposed to do so, is outlined above.

-# Introduction

-Frei nach dem Motto: "Rom ist euer Pruter" - A GUI to set up K12 macOS labs, i.e. one or more computer.
+Frei nach dem Motto: "Rom ist euer Pruter" - A GUI to set up K12 macOS labs, i.e. one or more computer, to follow.

-## To restore the educational sector im Germany
+## To restore the educational sector in Germany

 ... we first must conduct death penalty on Kanzler Olaf Scholz for his yet-unpunished CUMEX crime.
 CUMEX is the biggest ORGANISED